0xh/GTA_PS4_Natives/README.md

 5. Plug USB into right USB port on the PS4 (usb0)
 6. Start game and you should get a message saying payload was loaded

+## Creating mods
+Function **loop** is our entry point, this will be called whenever IS_PLAYER_ONLINE is called.

 ## Bugs
 1. Sometimes the loader payload will crash, I will fix this if enough people complain about it

 ## Info
-Function "loop" is our entry point and will be called many times per frame.
+The source contains a sample menu base with a couple of options. *Spawn vehicle* is a little bugged as the car spawns under the map, I don't have much time to fix it though.

 Use optimization where possible as we do not have a lot of executable memory with this method.

-The source contains a sample menu base with a couple of options. *Spawn vehicle* is a little bugged as the car spawns under the map, I don't have much time to fix it though.

 I haven't exactly tested this in a while so let me know whether it's working or not.